 Toi et Moi Rings: Unusual Engagement Rings

 Toi et moi directly translates to ‘you and me’ in French, and a toi et moi ring symbolises the coming together of two people in love through the expression of two gemstones set alongside each other on a ring.
 This ensures that toi et moi rings are one of the most romantic engagement rings.
-They can be given as an engagement ring, at an anniversary, or even as a promise ring.
+They can be given as an antique engagement ring, at an anniversary, or even as a promise ring.

 An antique toi et moi ring will show two stones of a similar size and cut mounted together, whilst vintage or newer styles are more likely to juxtapose materials and gems.
 Any two stone ring with two similar sized stones set alongside each other can be called a toi et moi ring, although traditionally, the stones would be tightly close and held together with an interwoven band.